How to Defend From New DDoS Variations in 2020

 Set up a filter!

-Cloud-Based Smart Web Application Protection (SWAP) is an advanced cloud-based web application protection tool.
-SWAP is similar to a Web-Application Firewall (WAF) but backed up with Artificial Intelligence (AI) deep learning.
-It can detect web attack patterns (such as DDoS crafted packets) and filter out malicious traffic.
-The SWAP solution is combined with DDoS protection and an SSL-as-a-Service, to provide a fully comprehensive web site protection.
+Cloud-Based Web Application Firewall (WAF+) is an advanced cloud-based web application protection tool.
+WAF+ is similar to a Web-Application Firewall (WAF) but backed up with Artificial Intelligence (AI) deep learning.
+It can detect web attack patterns (such as basic DDoS crafted packets) and filter out malicious traffic.
+The WAF+ solution is combined with DDoS protection and an SSL-as-a-Service, to provide a fully comprehensive web site protection.

-Cloudbric’s SWAP will actively block layers 3, 4, and 7 DDoS attacks.
-When using SWAP with a CDN, the protection can be scaled up to 20Tbps of junk traffic.
+Cloudbric’s WAF will actively block layers 3, 4, and 7 DDoS attacks.
+When using WAF with a CDN, the protection can be scaled up to 20Tbps of junk traffic.

 To take it to the next level, the fully managed web security service from Cloudbric, provides comprehensive web security with a variety of services, including: